How to select an objective function using information theory: NSE Folk Wisdom

 \section{NSE Folk Wisdom}

 The ``folk wisdom'' among hydrologists is that NSE puts greater emphasis on accuracy at high flows; whereas, its logged variant (NSLE) puts greater emphasis on low flows.
-In some ways that is intuitively obvious, but intuition can obfuscate other effects of the objective.
+In some ways that is intuitively obvious, but intuition might obfuscate other effects.
 As discussed in \ref{appendix_expectations}, any application of a model should involve some adjustment to the model's prediction, such as computing prediction intervals or converting predictions to expectations.
 For example, when we calibrate to the MSLE, the model's prediction is the median of the conditional distribution, so we need to apply an adjustment to get the expectation (failing to do so might be one source for the adage).
 For MSLE, that adjustment is straightforward, but this is not always the case.
-Another objective common among practitioners is the mean of the NSE and the NSLE.
-In this case, the prediction is somewhere between the median and the expectation, and the correction is complicated because these objectives are on different scales (absolute and relative).
+A common practice is to use the mean of NSE and NSLE as the objective function.
+In this case, the prediction is somewhere between the median and the expectation, and the correction is complicated because these objectives are on different scales (absolute versus relative).

-Here, a modeler might apply brute force: bias adjustment to get the expectation or bootstrapping to get the prediction interval.
+Here, a modeler might apply brute force by using bias adjustment to get the expectation or bootstrapping to get the prediction interval.
 As we said previously, some adjustment is \textit{always} necessary, or at least, we need to convince ourselves that the model's uncertainty is small enough that we can ignore it in our application.
-However, this brute force effort is in some ways just making up for deficiencies in our original objective---perhaps even negating it--- and in all this, our true objective becomes unclear.
+However, brute-force bias adjustment is in some ways just making up for deficiencies in our original objective---perhaps even negating it--- and in all this complex adjustment, our true objective and uncertainty become somewhat unclear.
+We are not against bias adjustment, but it probably works better when paired with a good objective.